hora-prediction/recipes-rss-ansible/README.md

 - ssh connection from control node to all nodes (preferably with a key without passphrase)
 - all nodes must be able to communication with each other by hostname

+The application can also run on one machine using VirtualBox.
+Please refer to https://github.com/hora-prediction/recipes-rss-vagrant-ansible for more information.

 ## Configuration
 - create an ansible host file ```hosts``` which specifies the hostnames and groups of the nodes
 - (optional) set parameters in ```group_vars/all```